rutaolta/chromodifpipe/README.md

 ### Test

 There are 2 yeast samples in `data_input/samples` folder for pipeline test.
-For test data`config/default.yaml` modified as following:
+For test data `config/default.yaml` has been modified as following:

 - `samples_dir` defined as _data_input/samples_